Cultural Activist | Public Anthropologist & Cultural Producer.

 –

-‘Paint your Face’ public intervention by Projecta during the 15th October 2011 Global Protests – Barcelona, 2011.
+‘Paint your Face’ public intervention by Projecta Social Theatre Company during the 15th Oct Global Protests – Barcelona, 2011.

-Featured image: Astro Black by Totem Taboo.
+Featured header image: Astro Black by Totem Taboo.
 Photography by Damien Paillard.
 Model Christelle Duverly.
 Design, styling and art direction by Cristina Morales.
-Paris, 2017
+Paris, 2017.